Babak Khorramdin Revolt: Byzantine support

-When Caliph al-Ma'mun learned that the Byzantine Emperor Michael II had begun seriously assisting Babak Khorramdin with money, weapons, and men, and was allowing Babak's followers to use Byzantine territories as refuge when under pressure from the Abbasid army, he launched a campaign and declared a holy war against the Byzantines to personally investigate the dangerous military and political situation in the region.
+When Caliph al-Ma'mun learned that the Byzantine Emperor Michael II had begun seriously assisting Babak Khorramdin with money, weapons, and men, and was allowing Babak's followers to use Byzantine territories as refuge when under pressure from the Abbasid army, he launched a campaign and against the Byzantines to personally investigate the military and political situation in the region.
 In fact, Caliph al-Ma'mun also exploited the revolt of Thomas the Slav and aided him with Arab volunteers to extend his control over Asia Minor.
 The Russian historian Vasiliev points out:

 We notice a real alliance between Thomas and the Arabs, for the presence of Arab units in Thomas's army was not a random coincidence, nor was their entry into it driven by a desire for peace and booty, but rather it followed a precisely defined hostile plan against the Romans.

-Byzantine and some Syriac sources such as the history of Michael the Syrian show that an agreement was made between the Caliph and Thomas the Slav, whereby the former recognized Thomas as emperor over the Romans and agreed to support him until he removed his rival from the throne, while the latter agreed to hand over certain border areas and pay an annual tribute.
-Thomas was crowned by the Patriarch of Antioch.However, although Thomas gained considerable material strength through his alliance with the Muslims, the Orthodox supporters who initially backed him as a defender of icons later distanced themselves due to his alliance with the Muslims.
-Thomas's revolt did not last long - the emperor's supporters defeated and captured him, handing him over to Michael II in 823 CE, who executed him.
+Byzantine and some Syriac sources such as the history of Michael the Syrian show that an agreement was made between caliph al-Ma'mun and Thomas the Slav, whereby the former recognized Thomas as emperor over the Romans and agreed to support him until he removed his rival from the throne, while the latter agreed to hand over certain border areas and pay an annual tribute.
+Thomas was crowned by the Patriarch of Antioch. although Thomas gained considerable material strength through his alliance with the Muslims, the Orthodox supporters who initially backed him as a defender of icons later distanced themselves due to his alliance with the Muslims.
+Thomas's revolt did not last long and the emperor's supporters defeated and captured him, handing him over to Michael II in 823 CE, who executed him.
 Thomas's movement had effects on both the Caliphate and Byzantines.
-For the Romans, it devastated the empire's provinces economically.
-The Abbasid Caliphate was disappointed after Thomas's failure, but al-Ma'mun advised his brother al-Mu'tasim in his final days with important counsel based on his political experience:
+For the Byzantines, it devastated the empire's provinces economically.
+The Abbasid Caliphate was disappointed after Thomas's failure.